Testosterone Therapy for Men

 How Testosterone Therapy Works

 Testosterone cypionate is injected subcutaneously or intramuscularly, typically once or twice per week.
-Weekly or biweekly dosing provides the most stable serum testosterone levels, avoiding the peaks and troughs associated with less frequent injections.
-Starting doses typically range from 100-200 mg per week, adjusted based on follow-up bloodwork and symptom response.
+Starting doses range from 100-200 mg per week, adjusted based on follow-up bloodwork and symptom response.
+Many patients self-inject at home after we train them on proper technique.

 Supporting Medications

-- DHEA — a precursor hormone that supports energy, immune function, and overall hormonal balance.
+A precursor hormone that supports energy, immune function, and overall hormonal balance.
 Often low in men with testosterone deficiency.

-Benefits of Testosterone Therapy: What Improves and When
+Benefits of TRT: What Improves and When

 TRT is not an overnight transformation.
 Benefits develop progressively as your body responds to restored hormone levels.
-Here is what the clinical literature and our patient experience show:

-Weeks 1-2: Initial Response
+Initial Response

 - Improved energy levels and reduced daytime fatigue